 B) one (1) year for electrical, or wear-related components.

-Olympus microscopes through Olympus America, Inc, of which Biomedx is an OEM/VAR (Original Equipment Manufacturer/Value Added Reseller), applies similar terms, and those terms are covered in greater detail in the document linked below.
+Olympus microscopes through Olympus Life Science and Olympus America, Inc, of which Biomedx is an OEM/VAR (Original Equipment Manufacturer/ Value Added Reseller), applies similar terms viewable at the link listed below.

-For purposes of service for any defective item, Biomedx should be the customers first point of contact for the problem.
+For purposes of service for any defective Biomedx/Olympus microscope system, Biomedx should be the customers first point of contact for the problem.
 If any Product proves to be defective within the relevant warranty periods, the customer must return the defective Product to Biomedx with; 1) invoice showing date and place of purchase, 2) a detailed description of the problem.